twhite96/TWBlog/content/pages/2--now/index.md

 ## What Am I Doing *Now*?

-I live in Central PA and I am currently learning at a breakneck pace full-stack web development with [Wes Bos Courses](https://wesbos.com/courses/), [freeCodeCamp](https://www.freecodecamp.org/), and [Udemy](https://www.udemy.com/).
+I [just got hired](https://tiffanywhite.dev/goal-completed/) as a junior dev so I am trying to get prepared for that and orientation, paperwork, and eventually moving apartments...again.

 I am trying to get into better shape and am doing well at it.

-I am working on two blogs: this one, Tiffany R. White Blog, and my book review blog, [Book Notes by Tiffany](https://booknotesbytiffany.net)[^1].
+I am working on three blogs: this one, Tiffany R. White Blog, my book review blog, [Book Notes by Tiffany](https://booknotesbytiffany.net)[^1], and my fun blog [That Mac Nerd](https://thatmacnerd.net/).

-I am building a markdown grammar checker called [Check Yo Self](https://github.com/twhite96/checkyoself) and a few other projects.

 I've been trying to get back into [photography](https://www.eyeem.com/u/trwhite) as a creative outlet and excuse to get out of the house[^2].

-I also have a reusable component and a couple of React hooks in the works to open source...and...

-I have also been invited to be an [an egghead.io instructor](https://egghead.io/instructors/tiffany-white).
-I have a few small lessons in the works so stay tuned.

 ---